Billions

 Miami is a base for terrorist attacks against the people

 of Cuba.
-The U.S. maintains the world’s largest stockpile
+The U.S. maintains the worlds largest stockpile

 of weapons of mass destruction: illegal chemical,